 PSE is the number of days in the reading period during the summer period.

+2.5.1A AEMO must:

+(a) maintain and publish a Register of Weather Related Information used to measure weather data; and

+(b) at least 10 business days prior to making any amendment to the list of weather observation stations described in the Register of Weather Related Information, inform the Gas Retail Consultative Forum (GRCF) of the change.

 The temperature sensitivity factor applies a weather impact to the base load by reference to the effective degree day for each day in the reading period.
 The temperature sensitivity factor is derived from the difference between:

 the largest consumed energy measured in a reading period during the winter period (between 1 April and 30 September within the current 12 month period); and